JOB SEEKERS HELP

 your interviewers in advance of the interview so that you won’t dry up when

-you are asked if there is any further information the you require.
-Remember
+you are asked if there is any further information you require.
+Remember, it is

 it is that you fit their criteria.
 It is both a fit and a match.